 It’s during “Sports Smash!” that Wolf once again takes aim at Sanders, dubbing her a hypocrite (“Slam dunk!”) and insisting she’s not making fun of the press secretary’s looks, just her ugly personality, which she dubs ”the Mario Batali of personalities.”

-Which brings me to my hands-down favourite part of the pilot: “I gotta be honest.
+Which brings me to my hands-down favorite part of the pilot: “I gotta be honest.
 I love it when someone like Batali finally gets caught,” Wolf begins.
 “For justice reasons, but now we can also make fun of how he looks, because no one’s gonna come to his defense.
 Like, ‘Hey, that’s sexual predator shaming!’”
 Then she gleefully launches into it: “Mario Batali looks like what happened if the Macy’s Parade had a #MeToo float.
 He looks like what a tuba sounds like.”
 It is incredibly satisfying.

 Wolf is savage when it comes to defending social justice, which is one of the things that distinguishes her from entertainers like Schumer, or Lena Dunham for that matter.
 They’ve each seemed troublingly oblivious when it comes to issues that don’t directly affect them.